tryton/trytond/doc/topics/wizard.rst

 ======

 A wizard describes a series of steps defined as :class:`trytond.wizard.State`.
-The wizard uses a :class:`trytond.wizard.Session` to store data between states.
+The wizard stores data in `ir.session.wizard` between states.

 The basics: